aramisgithub/questpresentation/presentation/document.md

 ## Mulan

-- Instead of the \alert{reward} going to the hero, it goes to the
+- \alert{Reward} does not go to the hero

-  \alert{others} in the army after they realise Mulan is female
+- Goes instead to the \alert{others} in the army after they realise Mulan is female

 - The reward consists of \alert{beating} the Huns and \alert{not perishing}